AllKind/ipset_list/README.md

 - Show only sets containing a specific (glob matching) header.
 - Arithmetic comparison on headers with an integer value.
 - Match members using a globbing or regex pattern.
+- Arithmetic comparison on member options with an integer value.
 - Suppress listing of (glob matching) sets.
 - Suppress listing of (glob matching) headers.
 - Suppress listing of members matching a glob or regex pattern.